Print

 Notes

 • I generally like using fido jars for my ferments.
 However, I don’t have enough fido jars for all my ferments so I often use mason jars and simply don’t tighten the jar ring all the way.
 You could also use an air-lock or pickle-pipe.
 Using a good, fermentation-specific lid is more important for longer ferments.
-So I recommend it if you want to ferment whole Brussel sprouts for longer than a month.
+So I recommend it if you want to ferment whole Brussels sprouts for longer than a month.